aplteam/Tatin/docs/SyntaxReference.md

 The optional left argument `flags` can be used to define two flags which default to 0:

 * `overwrite` enforces a load even if the package is already available in `#._tatin` or `⎕SE._tatin`
-* `makeHomeRelative` influences the result of `HOME` and `GetFullPath2AssetsFolder`: rather then returning the full path only the folder holding the packages and its parent are returned, making it a relative path
+* `makeHomeRelative` influences the result of `HOME` and `GetFullPath2AssetsFolder`: rather than returning the full path only the folder holding the packages and its parent are returned, making it a relative path

 A> ### Relative `HOME`
 A>